Self-Worth

 A long-time coming Comeback…

-Looking retrospectively, it seems like the main purpose of the past 10 years was finding stability in my life.
+Retrospectively, it seems like the main purpose of the past 10 years was finding stability in my life.
 In my pursuit of better understand who I am, I dedicated my time and efforts towards various spiritual practices, yoga, and meditation.